WHAT IS SHARE?

-The 2018-19 SHARE Integration project, co-financed by the European Union under the AMIF, will respond to Europe’s expanded role in receiving refugees via refugee resettlement and complementary pathways, particularly private sponsorship.
-During 2018-19, European municipalities will welcome 50,000 resettled refugees from the Middle East and Africa, a tangible expression of solidarity and of offering welcome to those most in need.
+During 2018-19 we implemented the SHARE Integration project, a collaboration with 10 partners in 9 European countries to strengthen and support the work of those new actors - particularly in smaller municipalities - involved in an expanded European resettlement programme that is on course to receive 50,000 people in need of protection to Europe by the end of 2019.
+Co-financed by the European Union under the AMIF, SHARE Integration respond to Europe’s expanded role in receiving refugees via refugee resettlement and complementary pathways, particularly private sponsorship, in which European municipalities are welcoming 50,000 resettled refugees from the Middle East and Africa.
+This largest joint EU resettlement to date is a tangible expression of solidarity and offering welcome to those most in need.

-To date, the SHARE Network has engaged 3,000 stakeholders in 27 EU countries in dialogue and advocacy.
-In the coming period, SHARE will expand its focus include smaller municipalities and local actors involved in community-based and private sponsorship.
-SHARE Integration strengthens the capacity of these new actors by delivering tailored training, conducting research, developing and sharing innovative tools, and facilitating best practice exchange.
-SHARE Integration will be implemented in parallel with the EU FRANK and Link-It projects, in which ICMC Europe is a partner.
+To date, the SHARE Network has engaged 3,000 stakeholders in 27 EU countries in dialogue, capacity-building and advocacy.
+SHARE Integration has expanded the network's focus to include smaller municipalities and local actors involved in community-based and private sponsorship.
+SHARE Integration has strengthened the capacity of these new actors by delivering tailored training, conducting research, developing and sharing innovative tools, and facilitating best practice exchange.
+SHARE Integration is implemented in parallel with the EU FRANK and Link-It projects, in which ICMC Europe is a partner.

-Follow the links below to find out more about SHARE Network plans for 2018-19, SHARE in 2012-16 and the key SHARE partnerships at the European and global level:
+Follow the links below to find out more about SHARE Network activities in 2018-19, SHARE achievements in 2012-16 and the key SHARE partnerships at the European and global level:

-In 2018-19, the SHARE Network will implement SHARE Integration, a dynamic 2-year programme of activities at European, national and local level.
+SHARE Integration is a dynamic 2-year programme of activities implemented at European, national and local level in 2018-19.
 SHARE Integration is implemented by ICMC Europe in association with 10 partner organisations based in 9 European countries.

-To address this, SHARE Integration strengthens the capacity of actors that are newly involved in welcoming refugees.
-SHARE Integration will engage approximately 300 smaller towns and municipalities in its training, capacity-building and peer-exchange activities.
-SHARE will also carry out research on small and medium-size municipalities (less than 150,000 inhabitants) and map innovative partnerships for social inclusion.
+In response, SHARE Integration strengthens the capacity of actors that are newly involved in welcoming refugees.
+It engaged approximately 300 smaller towns and municipalities in training, capacity-building and peer-exchange activities, carried out research on small and medium-size municipalities (less than 150,000 inhabitants) and mapped innovative partnerships for social inclusion.

 The SHARE Network was established in March 2012.
 It has since engaged over 3,000 actors in 27 European countries in its activities, and worked in partnership with other networks and initiatives to raise the profile of the local and regional dimension of refugee resettlement in the European and global contexts.

 To mark four years of SHARE Network implementation, the SHARE Network Conference of October 2015 brought together many of the actors and stakeholders involved in the network since it was established.
-You can read and download conference presentations, and hear directly from conference participants in the 'Impressions from the SHARE Network Conference' video series.
+Follow the link to read and download conference presentations.

 The SHARE publication Building a Resettlement Network of European Cities and Regions- Experiences of the SHARE Network presents the activities, tools and resources of the SHARE Network, and the key policy reflections and recommendations drawn from the SHARE experience during 2012-15.